Chocolate Pastry Cream

 Passionfruit Meringue Tart

-Easy French Chocolate Pasty Cream Recipe
+Easy One-Pot French Chocolate Pastry Cream Recipe

 Serves 2